camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/management-api.md

 POST actuator/exporters/{exporterId}/disable
 ```

 After disabling the exporter, no records will be exported to this exporter.
-Other exporters continues exporting.
+Other exporters continue exporting.

 </TabItem>